-Site inspection of the proposed development site was undertaken by Cardno on Wednesday 3rd October 2012.
-The camp site was found to be located in a middle of a black soil grazing property and is similar in all directions.
+Site inspection of the proposed development site was undertaken by Cardno on Tuesday 2nd October 2012.
+Photos 1 to 3 illustrate the condition of the subject on this particular day.
 There are no significant distinguishing features associated with the proposed site and it is not considered to possess any natural features that would prevent the reasonable development of the site from occurring.